DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 @id @default(autoincrement())
 ```

-for indexing the primary key, for the customer, a universally unique identifier (UUID) is used.
+for indexing, the primary key, for the customer, a universally unique identifier (UUID) is used.
 A UUID is a 128-bit label.

 When generated according to the standard methods, UUIDs are, for practical purposes, unique.
 Their uniqueness does not depend on a central registration authority or coordination between the parties generating them, unlike most other numbering schemes. [@UUID]